 Yet another way to use your credit card to cover your rent is to take out a cash advance.
-It comes with some serious consequences that make this method your last choice, though:
+However, it comes with some serious consequences, so you should make this method your last choice:

 - Fees can be 5% of the amount you withdraw.